 - Download to Excel and prepare to start boiling the ocean.

 Tip: Concentrate on just one product or service at a time.

-Next you start sifting and refining the salt.
+Next, you start sifting through and refining the salt.
 You start bucketing how consumers are searching.
 This takes a long time, like 25 hours the first time Verre did it.
 Now he can do a similar category in four to six hours because he can recognize patterns.